startgridsrc/pgs4a/README.md

 # pgs4a
 An evolution of the deprecated Pygame Subset for Android.
-Pgs4a was made by Tom Rothamel and others, using Kivy's *python-for-android* packager to make Pygame games run on android.
+Pgs4a was made by Tom Rothamel, Patrick Dawson and others, using Kivy's *python-for-android* packager to make Pygame games run on android.
 He developed pgs4a until 2013 until he moved on with his other projects.
 Meanwhile, I made a couple of edits to pgs4a for it to work nicely in the constantly evolving android environment.
 It's an easy way to port your Pygame to your mobile devices!